opurzycki/Notes/README.md

 # Notes

-Just some random notes from my front-end journey
+This repo contains all of my notes created on my front-end journey through following courses:

+> freecodecamp.org